MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Exercise-1.md

 1. In the `handleTeamsMessagingExtensionQuery` function, locate the following comment on line 84:

-      `// Use the Graph API to search for users by their display name. the let users = await graphClient`
+      `// Use the Graph API to search for users by their display name.`

 2. In the next line of code, replace `path` with the following API path: